Asset manifests serve two main purposes.

 Each Aspera delivery account only supports one of the two manifest options, but not both simultaneously.
 Specifics on how to deliver to each option are as follows.

 The Amazon Simple Asset Manifest allows partners to deliver an XML file with asset metadata.
-Audio descriptions and HDR mezzanines must be delivered via XML Metadata.
+HDR mezzanines must be delivered via XML Metadata.
 The Simple Asset Manifest includes the ability to use non-conformed file names, provide technical asset details such as frame rate and Drop/Non-Drop Frame values for timed text assets, and the association of a title identifier to each asset.
 This manifest can be included in the same file as the XML title metadata or be delivered as a separate file.
 When an asset referenced in the manifest needs to be redelivered, Prime Video requires the new asset file to have a different file name than what was previously referenced.
 Prime Video prefers you amend the file name with an "R1," "R2," etc. Example files for each of these options can be found in the Sample Files.
 When delivering Amazon XML files, they are subject to the file naming rules.

 If you are currently delivering to File Naming Convention, migration to delivery via the Simple Asset Manifest requires Prime Video to make manual configuration changes to your partner delivery account.
 If you want to use the Amazon Simple Asset Manifest, please contact your Operations Account Manager for details.